COVID-19 Prevention, Policies, and Procedures

 If a student or adult becomes ill while at school, these are the procedures followed:

 - Any child or adult not feeling well at school goes to the health room for their division.
 They are screened outside the health room.
-If their symptoms appear to be a “COVID-19-like illness” they are escorted to the “sick” health room.
+If their symptoms appear to be a “COVID-19-like illness” they are sent home.

-- Any child or adult sent to the “sick” health room puts on a surgical mask (which provides greater protection than a cloth mask.)
+- Any child or adult suspected of COVID is double-masked.
 The nurse assessing the person for COVID-19-like symptoms has full Personal Protective Equipment (gloves, masks, face shield, and gown.)

 - Parents should pick up their child within an hour of being called.